pickpockets in Naples are a major presence, particularly on the

 Turn-style pickpocket in action using a bag as cover

-especially at the entries of underground train systems, are a favorite
+especially at the entries of underground train systems, are a favourite

 location for pickpockets in any large city, including Naples, but also Rome,